 The U.S. underwriters and the international managers have entered into an intersyndicate agreement that provides for the coordination of their activities.
 Under the intersyndicate agreement, the U.S. underwriters and the international managers may sell shares to each other for purposes of resale at the public offering price, less an amount not greater than the selling concession.
 Under the intersyndicate agreement, the U.S. underwriters and any dealer to whom they sell shares will not offer to sell or sell shares to persons who are non-U.S. or non-Canadian persons or to persons they believe intend to resell to persons under the intersyndicate agreement.
-Similarly, the international managers and any dealer to whom they sell shares will not offer to sell or sell or sell shares to U.S. persons or Canadian persons or to persons they believe intend to resell to U.S. or canadian persons, except in the case of transactions under the intersyndicate agreement.
-Similarly, the international managers and any dealer to whom they sell shares will not offer to sell or sell shares to U.S. persons or Canadian persons or to persons they believe intend to resell to U.S. or Canadian persons, except in the case of transactions under the intersyndicate agreement.
+Similarly, the international managers and any dealer to whom they sell shares will not offer to sell or sell or sell or sell shares to U.S. persons or Canadian persons or to persons they believe intend to resell to U.S. or canadian persons, except in the case of transactions under the intersyndicate agreement.
+Similarly, the international managers and any dealer to whom they sell shares will not offer to sell or sell or sell shares to U.S. or Canadian persons, except in the case of transactions under the series or canadian persons or to persons they believe intend to resell to U.S. or Canadian persons, except in the case of transactions under the intersyndicate agreement.